 Even Single-core processor software assets that are not recognized by a multi-core processor can be easily re-used through eT-Kernel MCE’s scheduling method.

-By using eBinder, functions and tools can be used efficiently to easily solve the complex issues that are unique to multi-core processor use, while keeping the - Same development model as when using a single processor.
+By using eBinder, functions and tools can be used efficiently to easily solve the complex issues that are unique to multi-core processor use, while keeping the - same development model as when using a single processor.

 This feature contributes to efficient software development for multi-core processors.
 In addition to debugging individual programs running with each CPU core, this feature also makes it possible to transparently perform tasks such as cooperative operation between programs and full system analysis.